anonymous-mathematician/Dissertation_Code/README.md

 # Dissertation Code

-This repository contains the Python code used for the numerical experiments in Section 4 of my MSc dissertation at the London School of Economics and Political Science.
+This repository contains the Python code used for the numerical experiments in Section 4 of my MSc dissertation.

-The dissertation studies a singular forward-backward stochastic differential equation with endogenous moving boundaries and investigates neural approximation methods for the associated restarted cascade.
+The dissertation studies a singular finite-particle FBSDE with endogenous moving boundaries and investigates neural approximation methods based on the recursive cascade of Jettkant and Søjmark.

 ## Files

-### `Benchmark_and_Direct_application.ipynb`
+### `Benchmark_and_Direct_Application.ipynb`

-This notebook contains the preliminary Deep BSDE experiments.
+Contains the preliminary Deep BSDE experiments

-It includes

-- a Black--Scholes--Barenblatt benchmark used to validate the standard Deep BSDE implementation
-- comparison with analytical and finite-difference reference solutions
+- Black--Scholes--Barenblatt benchmark with analytical and finite-difference comparisons
-- the direct application of the same Deep BSDE framework to the singular moving-boundary problem
+- direct application to the singular \(N=2\) system
-- diagnostics illustrating why the direct terminal-loss formulation is insufficient for the singular problem
+- post-training structural diagnostics for the direct formulation

 ### `Neural_Approximation_Attempt.ipynb`

-This notebook contains the main neural approximation experiments developed for the singular FBSDE.

-It includes

-- the restarted cascade Deep BSDE method
+Contains the final restarted cascade implementation

-- fresh initial conditions across restart times throughout the time interval
+- restarted sampling in time and state
-- recursive training of lower-dimensional decoupling fields
+- recursive training and freezing of lower-level fields
-- explicit treatment of first-exit and moving-boundary conditions
+- Brownian-bridge first-passage correction
+- exact terminal completion
+- sorted-coordinate networks
+- \(Z=\sigma\nabla v\) by automatic differentiation
-- analytical validation of the singleton level
+- \(N=2\) analytical and exact-geometry validation
-- the full two-particle experiment
-- independent Monte Carlo validation of the two-particle decoupling field
-- the three-particle extension
-- symmetry, boundary, terminal and range diagnostics
-- a held-out dimensional-reduction comparison from the three-particle model to the independently trained two-particle model

-The two-particle case is the principal numerical experiment.
-The three-particle case is included to examine whether the recursive construction continues to behave consistently beyond the main two-particle setting.

-## Running the code

-The notebooks were run in Google Colab using Python and PyTorch.

-Run the cells in order from the beginning of each notebook.
-Random seeds, model architectures, optimisation settings, simulation parameters and validation settings used for the dissertation experiments are specified directly in the notebooks.

-The main numerical experiments use simulated Brownian paths and therefore benefit substantially from GPU acceleration.
+- \(N=3\) dimensional-reduction and multiple-boundary consistency checks

+The main singular experiments use \(T=\sigma=\alpha=1\), with the \(N=2\) cascade trained on \([1,4]^m\) and the \(N=3\) cascade on \([1,7]^m\).

+The analytical singleton and independent reference calculations are used only for post-training validation and are not supplied as training targets.

-## Reproducibility
+## Notes

+The \(N=2\) experiments provide the main quantitative validation.
+The \(N=3\) results are intended as consistency checks rather than independent error estimates.

-The notebooks contain the training and diagnostic code required to reproduce the numerical results reported in Section 4 of the dissertation.
+The notebooks contain the code used to generate the numerical results, tables and figures reported in the dissertation.

-Due to stochastic simulation and neural-network optimisation, small numerical differences may occur between runs even when the same settings are used.

-## Dissertation

-The accompanying dissertation develops the mathematical moving-boundary and decoupling-field framework before introducing the numerical methods implemented here.
-The code in this repository is intended to accompany the numerical analysis rather than replace the mathematical arguments given in the dissertation.